Panichito/Mr.fox-devhack/README.md

 To-do list application that allows users to create, edit, and delete tasks, set due dates and reminders, and categorize tasks into different lists.

-Database: \* + Redis
+Database: PostgreSQL

-Programming languages: C# + Javascript/Typescript
+Programming languages: Dart

-API communication: REST API or GRPC
+API communication: REST Framework

 # How to submit